josephjbrewer/form-utils/README.md

 # JJB/FormUtilsBundle #

-This bundle will allow you to perform javascript validation on Symfony forms without having to duplicate your efforts on the front-end and back-end.
-When using a REST API to submit your forms, you can bind error messages directly to the coresponding form element when you return a 400 error with a serialized form object that contains errors.
+This bundle is designed to validate Symfony forms on the front-end without duplicating code or validation efforts.
+This plugin also fully supports translations for error messages and suggestion text.

 Installation
 ------------